alex35469/Peerster/README.md

 a message (not keypress enter).
 Same thing to add a peer and sharing a file.
 If the chat box is overloaded, to see the most recent messages, please scroll down inside the box.
 Same for the node box and info-box.
 If the message doesn't show up right away, please, just wait 2 seconds.

 Scroll down the main page to see the downloading part

 ## Discussion about tests

+While Downloading the same file from 2 different location, if we receive a chunk from B, then we update in C the next chunk requested as well.

 the flipped coin test doesn't always pass because we will never send again a rumor to a peer that just confirm he received it (StatusPacket as an Ack).
 We will instead choose another peer.